Close

 Visa Required Nationalities

-Citizens of China, India, Russia, Turkey, South Africa, most African, Asian, and Middle Eastern countries require Schengen visas regardless of visit duration.
+Citizens of China, India, Russia, Turkey, South Africa, and most African, Asian, and Middle Eastern countries require Schengen visas regardless of visit duration.
+These travelers must apply for a Schengen visa before travel, even for short stays.

 Airport Transit Visas

 Required for certain nationalities when transiting through Spanish airports, even without entering Spain.
-Check current transit visa lists as requirements change frequently.
+Specific countries subject to airport transit visa requirements are listed in official EU regulations, and requirements can change based on security considerations.

-Verification: Always confirm current requirements through Spanish consular services or official government portals, as visa policies update regularly based on diplomatic agreements and security considerations.
+Always confirm current requirements through Spanish consular services, as visa policies update regularly based on diplomatic agreements and security considerations.

 03